idtx314/A/_projects/08-project-8.md

 ## Software
 My software for the project consists of 3 primary components.
-The PID motor controller and the USB communications handler are programmed in C and run on the PIC32 microprocessor.
+The PID motor controller and the USB communications handler are programmed in C and run on the PIC32 microcontroller.
 The computer vision component is programmed in Java and runs on the Moto G. Data transfer from the Moto G to the PIC32 is performed through Serial over USB communications.
 The USB communication component handles these communications on the PIC32 end, while built in Android functions are used on the MotoG.

 #### Motor Controller
 The motor control algorithm is a C program running on the PIC32 as a 500Hz interrupt.
 The algorithm has a control loop for each wheel which determines current wheel velocity by applying a moving average filter to wheel encoder data, compares this value to the desired wheel velocity to calculate error, applies a PI control calculation to determine an appropriate PWM duty cycle, and sets the relevant PWM generator accordingly.